AkshathSai/PolyglotProgramming/README.md

 # PolyglotProgramming

- Call a Java method from C++ using GraalVM native image.
+We are going to learn how to call a Java method from C++ using GraalVM native image.